Replay Protection

 ...

-The hashes will form the last part of the path to allow for a fast storage lookup.
+The hashes are positioned at the end of the path to enable rapid storage lookups.

-The consistency of the storage subspace is of critical importance for the correct working of the replay protection mechanism.
-To protect it, a validity predicate will check that no changes to this subspace are applied by any wasm transaction, as those should only be available from protocol.
+The consistency of the storage subspace is critically important for the correct functioning of the replay protection mechanism.
+To safeguard it, a validity predicate will verify that no changes to this subspace are applied by any wasm transaction, as these changes should only originate from the protocol.

-Both in mempool_validation and process_proposal we will perform a check (together with others, see the relative section) on both the digests against the storage to check that neither of the transactions has already been executed: if this doesn't hold, the WrapperTx will not be included into the mempool/block respectively.
-In process_proposal we'll use a temporary cache to prevent a replay of a transaction in the same block.
-If both checks pass then the transaction is included in the block.
+In both mempool_validation and process_proposal a check is performed (in conjunction with other checks, as described in the relative section) on the digests against the storage to ensure that neither of the transactions has already been executed.
+If this condition is not met, the WrapperTx is not included in the mempool or block, respectively.
+In process_proposal a temporary cache is used to prevent the replay of a transaction in the same block.
+If both checks pass, the transaction is included in the block.
 The hashes are committed to storage in finalize_block and the transaction is executed.

-In the next block we deserialize the inner transaction, check the validity of the decrypted txs and their correct order: if the order is off a new round of tendermint will start.
-If instead an error is found in any single decrypted tx, we remove from storage the previously inserted hash of the inner tx to allow it to be rewrapped, and discard the tx itself.
-Finally, in finalize_block we execute the tx: if it runs out of gas then we'll remove its hash from storage, again to allow rewrapping and executing the transaction, otherwise we'll keep the hash in storage (both in case of success or failure of the tx).
+In the subsequent block, the inner transaction is deserialized, and the validity of the decrypted transactions and their correct order are verified.
+If the order is incorrect, a new round of CometBFT commences.
+If an error is found in any individual decrypted transaction, the previously inserted hash of the inner transaction is removed from storage to allow for rewrapping, and the transaction itself is discarded.
+Finally, in finalize_block the transaction is executed.
+If the transaction runs out of gas, its hash will be removed from storage to enable rewrapping and execution of the transaction.
+Otherwise, the hash will remain in storage, regardless of the success or failure of the transaction.

 Optional unshielding